ssaditya/Ecommute-SE_Project/README.md

 # ShareRide
-**Description**: This application offers users an opportunity to find other users who are looking to share car rides by carpooling.
-The users can either offer rides or accept rides from other users.
+**Description**: The application provides the users a platform to find commuters that share a common travel route.
+Users can be matched manually and automatically with other users who are taking a considerably mutual route.
+The users can either offer rides in their vehicle or request/accept rides from other users.

 **Team Members**:
 Sai Aditya Sandupatla
 Vaishnavi Donepudi